-7.1.1 Cross-track bias corrections
+7.1.2 Cross-track bias corrections

-Revisit the cross-track bias corrections to investigate the potential impact of physical Tb variations across the scan due to roll and pitch variations in the spacecraft attitude.
+The cross-track bias corrections were updated to include the impact of physical Tb variations across the scan due to roll and pitch variations in the spacecraft attitude.
+The correction to the edge-of-scan falloff was updated based on both cold and warm scene analysis to provide consistent Tb across the scan regardless of scene temperature.